-The site’s original design and graphics were created and are maintained using Adobe Fireworks and the logo was designed in Illustrator.
+The site’s original design and graphics were created using Adobe Fireworks and the logo was designed in Illustrator.
 The design is NOT provided by a pre designed WordPress theme or child theme.

 Any questions you may have about this site, myself or my work, don’t hesitate to ask.
 I am a freelancer running a growing company with many informal partners that have complementary expertise to mine and are equally passionate about their work.
 I’m not alone and we can probably help you.
-Just contact me.
+Just contact us.

 I finally settled on a design I liked in June 2011 (and called it pixelyzed 3.0).
 The version that was up the longest was built with the Headway theme framework after version 2.0b had been powered by Thesis.
-Version 3.0 was mostly an exercise in simplification of the layout and design and the process continues to version 4.0 which is quite similar but better IMO…
+Version 3.0 was mostly an exercise in simplification of the layout and that design evolution process continued to the previous version 4.0 that was powered by WooThemes Canvas.

 I no longer use either either Thesis or Headway for several reasons as I now rely exclusively on the Genesis framework.
 I still have several client sites in maintenance that are built with both Woothemes Canvas and iThemes Builer but only one still on Headway 2.x and it is in the process of being converted to Genesis too.

 The current version 5.0 of pixelyzed.com is powered by the Genesis framework.
 Visually, it’s an evolution of the 3.0 and 4.0 versions but, the elegance and efficiency of the Genesis framework coupled with HTML5 and Schema.org markup make it by far the best version yet IMO.
 It is also more of a departure from the last one than 3.0 to 4.0 was and it’s more responsive than ever.